Vocabulary word Suspicious - Practice with online flashcards, spelling bees and vocabulary quizzes

 The adjective 'suspicious' originates from the Latin word 'suspiciosus,' which is derived from 'suspicio,' itself a combination of 'sub' (under) and 'specio' (to look).
 This etymology implies the act of looking beneath the surface or closely examining something or someone with a sense of doubt or mistrust.
 As 'suspicious' entered Middle English from Old French as 'suspecious,' it maintained its essential meaning of arousing doubt, mistrust, or a sense of caution due to something or someone's peculiar or questionable nature.
 The word's etymological roots highlight the instinctive wariness that arises when faced with circumstances or individuals that provoke skepticism and the need for closer scrutiny.

-Quiz: Find the meaning of suspicious
+Find the correct meaning of the adjective suspicious:

 Try Again!